 II.
 Approval Date and Procedures of the Financial Statements

-The consolidated financial statements of the Group as of June 30, 2021 were approved for publication by the Board of Directors on August 16, 2021.
+The consolidated financial statements of the Group from January 1 to December 31, 2021 and 2020 were approved for publication by the Board of Directors on February 21, 2022.

 III.
 Application of New, Revised, and Amended Standards and Interpretations